lhcb/starterkit-lessons/first-analysis-steps/dataflow-run3.md

 !["Data processing chain for Run 3"](img/hidef_RTA_dataflow_widescreen.png)

 The LHCb trigger system will be fully redesigned by removing the L0 hardware trigger and moving to a fully-software based trigger.
 The hardware trigger has a rate limit of 1 MHz, which would be a limitation with the increase in luminosity.
-Such a low rate could be only achieved by having tight hardware trigger thresholds on $p_\mathrm{T}$ and $E_\mathrm{T}$ which is inefficient especially for fully hadronic decay modes.
-The removal of this bottleneck means that the full detector readout as well as running the HLT1 needs to be enabled at the average non-empty bunch crossing rate in LHCb of $30\,\mathrm{MHz}$, a not so trivial computing challenge!
+Such a low rate could be only achieved by having tight hardware trigger thresholds on `$ p_\mathrm{T} $` and `$ E_\mathrm{T} $` which is inefficient especially for fully hadronic decay modes.
+The removal of this bottleneck means that the full detector readout as well as running the HLT1 needs to be enabled at the average non-empty bunch crossing rate in LHCb of `$ 30\,\mathrm{MHz} $`, a not so trivial computing challenge!

 As we saw already at the [Run 1 and Run 2 dataflow lecture](https://lhcb.github.io/starterkit-lessons/first-analysis-steps/dataflow.html), the software trigger is implemented in two steps: the HLT1 which performs partial event reconstruction and simple trigger decisions to reduce the data rate, and HLT2, which performs the more computationally expensive full reconstruction and complete trigger selection.
 One of the most important tasks of building the events is track reconstruction, which is an inherently parallelizable process.
 For this purpose, HLT1 in Run 3 is implemented as part of the ```Allen project``` and run on GPUs.